textlint-rule/textlint-rule-ginger/ReadMe.md

 You can set regexp-like string as skip patterns.

-For more details about regexp-like string, see [@textlint/regexp-string-matcher](https://github.com/textlint/regexp-string-matcher)
+For more details about regexp-like string, please see [RegExp-like String](https://github.com/textlint/regexp-string-matcher#regexp-like-string)

 ```json
 {